-Security Measures for Network-Based Sensors
+Security Measures for Network-Based Sensors N/A- Technosylva simulation software does not use sensors.

-8.3.4.2 Evaluation and Selection of New Detection Systems (WMSD 1)
+8.3.4.2 Evaluation and Selection of New Detection Systems (WMSD\1)

 The electrical corporation must describe how it evaluates the need for additional ignition detection technologies.
 This description must include: